 '''

 Let the compiler decide what to inline.

 xlf95 -03 -qinline inline.f

+Encourage the compiler to inline particular subprograms.

+xlf95 -03 -qinline+called_100_times:called_1000_times inline.f

 '''

-''' Encourage the compiler to inline particular subprograms. xlf95 -03 -qinline+called_100_times:called_1000_times inline.f '''

 Note: -qipa=inline is deprecated and no longer supported; it is replaced by -qinline.
-For details, see the Deprecated options section in the XL Fortran Compiler Reference.